 In the final year - Level 4 - you will organise and present a personal programme of study that will form the major part of your submission for the Honours degree examination.
 You will be encouraged to integrate all aspects of your research with a written thesis and the production of your final outcomes.
 You will produce a body of work that will demonstrate a mature visual understanding of materials, methods and processes required to transform ideas into reality.

 Our graduates are known for their professional team working skills, creativity and technical proficiency.

 They have been employed all over the world in a variety of specialist positions such as concept artists, animators, storyboard artists, directors, VFX artists, modellers, riggers, lighting artists, etc, in the animation, games and VFX sectors, and have credits on such films as: The Lego Movie; The Amazing Spiderman; Cloudy with a Chance of Meatballs 2; Inception; The Illusionist; Guardians of the Galaxy; such games as: Assassin’s Creed; The Last of Us; Grand Theft Auto; and animated TV shows for the Disney Channel, Nickelodeon and CBeebies.

 Carolo Kasongo, Freelance Junior Character Artist for Axis Animation

-"DJCAD introduced and pointed out the tools I needed to get into the art industry and also taught me how hard I needed to work to get there.
-Additionally DJCAD trained me in the importance of being able to work on a team and alongside others on a regular basis.
-The animation course at DJCAD was a good transition from student to professional work ethics, and I’m still benefiting from learning that early on in my career."
+"Duncan of Jordanstone College of Art & Design introduced and pointed out the tools I needed to get into the art industry and also taught me how hard I needed to work to get there.
+Additionally Duncan of Jordanstone College of Art & Design trained me in the importance of being able to work on a team and alongside others on a regular basis.
+The animation course was a good transition from student to professional work ethics, and I’m still benefiting from learning that early on in my career."

 Meg Park, Freelance Character Designer and Visual Development Artist